Computing fault-tolerant metric dimension of graphs using their primary subgraphs

-A primary subgraph \( G_i \) is referred to as a \textit{primary end-subgraph} if it contains exactly one attachment vertex, i.e., \( |\At(G_i)| = 1 \).
+A \textit{primary end-subgraph} is a primary subgraph \( G_i \) with exactly one attachment vertex, i.e., \( |\At(G_i)| = 1 \).
 It is called a \textit{primary internal subgraph} if it contains two or more attachment vertices, i.e., \( |\At(G_i)| \geq 2 \).
-Clearly, any graph formed by point-attaching contains at least two primary end-subgraphs.

-In this paper, we present closed-form expressions for the FTMD of graphs formed through point-attaching.
-We apply the main result to specific graph constructions, including the rooted product, the corona product, block graphs, and chain graphs.
-To introduce the necessary terminology, let \( G \) be a simple graph.
-The neighborhood of a vertex \( v \in V(G) \) is denoted by \( N_G(v) \), and its eccentricity by \( \epsilon_G(v) \).
-The diameter of \( G \) is represented by \( \diam(G) \).
-For a subset \( S \subseteq V(G) \), the subgraph induced by \( S \) is written as \( \langle S \rangle \).
-A graph \( G \) is said to be even graph~\cite{GoVe86} if, for every vertex \( x \in V(G) \), there is exactly one vertex \( y \in V(G) \) such that \( d_G(x, y) = \diam(G) \).
-Examples of even graphs include even cycles and hypercubes.
+In this paper, we present exact expressions for the \textbf{FTMD} of graphs formed through point-attaching.
+We apply the main result to specific graph constructions, including the rooted product and block graphs.
+An open neighborhood of a vertex \( v \in V(G) \) is denoted by \( N_G(v) \), and its eccentricity by \( \epsilon_G(v) \), \sk{that is, the maximum distance between $v$ and all the other vertices of $G$}.
+A graph \( G \) is said to be {\em even graph}~\cite{GoVe86} if, for every \( x \in V(G) \), there exist an unique \( y \in V(G) \), such that they are diametrically opposite.
+The hypercubes and even cycles are few examples of even graphs.
 Throughout the paper, definitions and concepts are introduced as they become relevant.